The New Avengers (TV series): Episodes

 Airdates given here are for a transmission on ATV (Midlands); other ITV regions' air dates vary.

 Series 1 (1976–77)

-1 The DVD order has also been used for ITV4 repeats, and reflects the original production order.

 Series 2 (1977)

 All prints of the final four episodes of series 2 begin with a sting of the theme tune over a cue card, which reads The New Avengers in Canada.

 "K Is for Kill" is titled "The Dragon Awakes" ("Der Drache erwacht") in Germany and "The Long Sleep" ("Le Long Sommeil") in France.

 Spin-offs

 Novels

 The New Avengers spawned a series of novels based on episode scripts.
 Only three were published in the US: